The Golden Circle

 It got blocked again in the 1960’s but the locals missed it so much they cleaned out the conduit and it has been spouting its waterworks ever since!

-It is very important to be careful when visiting Strokkur as the water is extremely hot and at only 1 meters (3,2 ft) depth the temperature is 90-95°c (194 to 203 Fahrenheit).
+It is very important to be careful when visiting Strokkur as the water is extremely hot and at only 1 meter (3,2 ft) depth the temperature is 90-95°c (194 to 203 Fahrenheit).

 Gullfoss or the Golden Falls is usually the last stop on the Golden Circle tour.
 It is a mesmerizing two story, 32 meters (104.9 ft) high waterfall that originates at Langjökull glacier, the second largest glacier in Iceland and makes its way through a rough canyon creating an awesome scene.
 The waterfall is one of the most popular attractions in Iceland and many don’t know but the river Hvítá that runs through it is also a local’s favorite for whitewater rafting trips.